|HMRC Reference:Notice 701/58 (March 2002)||View Change History|

 Where a cardboard collecting receptacle is incorporated in a cardboard tray that holds lapel attachments, and it is supplied as a single item (often as a flat pack) there is a single supply for VAT purposes and normal rules apply.
 Providing the main purpose of the goods can be seen as the collecting receptacle then the whole supply can be zero-rated.

-No. The reliefs described in this notice are not be confused with those contained in VAT Notice 701/10 Printed and similar matter.
-Some goods such as books and leaflets will be zero-rated to charities under the relief for printed matter as they are when supplied to all other customers.
+No. The reliefs described in this notice are not be confused with those contained in VAT Notice 701/10 Zero-rating of Books etc. Some goods such as books and leaflets will be zero-rated to charities under the relief for printed matter as they are when supplied to all other customers.

 Charities may also find it useful to read Notice 701/1 Charities.